danielshenmuan/austinbbq/README.md

 ## Data:
 - selenium package for scrapping
 - 10,000+ Google Reviews from BBQ restaurants with more than 1,000 reviews in Austin
+- An example csv file (Black's Barbecue) is in the repository

 ## Data processing:
 - Remove stop words